Reading Time: 10 minutes

 When segmenting users, we look at the product funnel journey and see where the traffic came from (source attribution) and if the customer was acquired through digital channels such as TikTok, Facebook, Google, etc. We then look at different segments within these channels and study their behavior before we dive into behavioral or transactional data. – Agnes Lie, VP of Growth Marketing, OVO

-Amar Bank’s goal is to look at the ‘need-based’ segments (customers who’re in need of a loan) while considering ‘want-based’ cohorts (customers in need of a loan for buying an electronic device).
+Amar Bank’s goal is to look at the ‘need-based’ segments (customers who are in need of a loan) while considering ‘want-based’ cohorts (customers in need of a loan for buying an electronic device).

-Amar Bank also prioritizes understanding who the target audience isn’t, as it helps in discovering things the customer doesn’t want, on top of what they want.
+Amar Bank also prioritizes understanding who the target audience is, as it helps in discovering things the customer doesn’t want on top of what they want.
 Banks and financial institutions need to understand the need, necessity, and demand throughout a customer’s lifecycle.
-Using the customer data, banks can then create relevant micro-moments to engage customers highlighting benefits and value adds.
+Using the customer data, banks can then create relevant micro-moments to engage customers, highlighting benefits and value adds.